Week 2: Have effective meetings and communications

 - When you're finished, click Save.

 To avoid a lot of emails back and forth discussing the availability of guests for your meetings, let the guests modify the event so they can pick a time that suits them.

 Let guests modify an event:

-- (Optional) To mark a guest’s attendance as optional, point to the guest name and click Mark optional .
+- (Optional) To mark a guest’s attendance as optional, point to the guest's name and click People .

-- (Optional) To allow guests to modify the event, invite others, or see the guest list, under Guests can; check the appropriate boxes.
+- (Optional) To allow guests to modify the event, invite others, or see the guest list, click Guests can; and check the appropriate boxes.

 Note: If you create an event in Calendar and do not give guests permission to modify the event, they will not be able to change the event's date or time on their own calendar.

 - In the Event settings section, click Default guest permissions and select Modify event.